Your web browser knows (and tells) a lot more about you than you might realize.

 Click the three dots (More) at the top right of the browser and scroll down to click Settings.
 Scroll down the Settings screen and select Advanced Settings.

 Also note: On Mac computers, with a web browser open, you can click the name of the browser in the top left corner of the screen then select Preferences to view the Settings and/or Privacy settings for the browser.
 Holding down the Command and , (comma) keys also opens these windows.

 What Every Web Browser Knows About You

 The creepy website that tracks your every move: ClickClickClick reveals how much browsers know about you

 Set Your Web Browser for Security & Privacy

 Search engine that doesn’t track your queries.

 Also In The February 2017 Issue

-Links from the bottom of all the October 2017 articles, collected in one place for you to print, share, or bookmark.
+Links from the bottom of all the February 2017 articles, collected in one place for you to print, share, or bookmark.

-Interesting stories about computer science, software programming, and technology for October 2017.
+Interesting stories about computer science, software programming, and technology for February 2017.